ReDI-School/ux_ui_bootcamp/projects/01_project/README.md

 #### 1. Milestone
 - What you do...
-- What you learn..
+- What you learn...
 - Tip:

 #### 2. Milestone
 - What you do...
-- What you learn..
+- What you learn...
 - Tip:

 #### 3. Milestone
 - What you do...
-- What you learn..
+- What you learn...
 - Tip:

 #### 4. BONUS Milestone
 - What you do...
-- What you learn..
+- What you learn...
 - Tip:

 ## 4. Technical Explanation

 - work environment: How do you work?
-Which IDE you use, how you set up your computer,...
+Which IDE do you use, and how do you set up your computer,...

 ## 5. Learning Objective
 - tools, languages used, processes
 -

-## 6. Hints, tips and further readings
+## 6. Hints, tips, and further readings

--
+- links, tips, hints, further readings
 - links to gitbook and other resources

 ## 7. Hand-in requirements